pauloo27/ytm/README.md

 ## Features

 - YouTube Music: everything that youtube music has

 - Tray icon: hide the window to the system tray

 - Discord integration: let your internet friends know what you listening to

 - MPRIS integration: if you use Linux, enjoy a sweet and complete MPRIS integration

+- Node Integration Off: for security reasons, the code of the web page is not allowed to access the Node.js API and vice versa.
+A web socket is used to communicate between the two processes.

 - Custom CSS support: you can make it match your style!
 Just place a css file inside `~/.config/ytm/etc/style.css`;

 ## License